emmett-framework/emmett/docs/dal/migrations.md

 Once you have written your models, you will need to create the relevant tables on the database to start performing operations.

-In the bloggy example we defined three modelsSince we turned off automatic migrations, we need This can be quite immediate if you use the weppy generation command:
+In the bloggy example we defined three models, and since we turned off automatic migrations, we need to create a migration that will add the relevant tables to the database.
+This can be quite immediate if you use the weppy generation command:

 ```
 $ weppy -a bloggy.py migrations generate -m "First migration"